JeffDeCola/my-cheat-sheets/docs/_includes/README.md

 ![IMAGE - my-cheat-sheets concourse ci pipeline - IMAGE](pics/my-cheat-sheets-pipeline.jpg)

-For more information on using concourse for continuous integration, refer to my cheat sheet [concourse](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/operations-tools/continuous-integration-continuous-deployment/concourse-cheat-sheet).
+For more information on using concourse for continuous integration, refer to my cheat sheet on [concourse](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/operations-tools/continuous-integration-continuous-deployment/concourse-cheat-sheet).